 Additional, you may want to evaluate your use against the same factors that the courts use (note, there are no bright lines or deminimus uses that are 'safe').

-In other words, you need to think about what you are using, how much you are using, and whether your use is hurting the value of the work.
+In other words, you need to think about what you are using, how much you are using it, and whether your use is hurting the value of the work.

 Please understand that Fair Use is not a checklist nor is it a vote where the majority of factors rules.
 Fair use is about striking a balance that permits use for the public good that does not do too much harm to the creator of the original work.